 - Would you recommend the vendor?

 10. Can You Provide a Liability Insurance Certificate?

-What happens if a batch of lettuce, including what you’ve purchased from your food supplier, is found to have E. coli in it?
+What happens if a batch of lettuce you ordered is found to have traces of E. coli?
 Will you have to eat the cost, or is it covered by insurance?
-Liability insurance is a must for any food supplier; should there be a product recall or other issue with anything you’ve ordered, the vendor’s insurance should cover it and reimburse you.
+Liability insurance is a must for any food supplier.

+Should there be a product recall or other issue with anything you’ve ordered, the vendor’s insurance should cover it and reimburse you.
 Interview several food suppliers before making your decision.
-Don’t be swayed on price alone; remember that the quality of the food you serve your patrons should be the best, so sometimes it’s worth paying a little more to get it.
+Don’t be swayed on price alone, and remember that the quality of the food you serve your patrons should be the best, so sometimes it’s worth paying a little more to get it.

 Restaurant purchasing software can help you save time and money when placing orders with suppliers.
-Chefs and managers can submit purchase orders, check statuses and manage vendors anytime, anywhere.
+Chefs and managers can submit purchase orders, check statuses, and manage vendors anytime, anywhere.
 When a delivery arrives, you can automatically reconcile and check items into storage.
 Find out how you can achieve all this with MarketMan today!